gieseking-lab/indo-analysis/README.md

 ### Benzene: Absorption spectra, orbitals, transition densities, and polarizability

-To use the scripts, first run MOPAC2016 using the input file `benzene.mop` to get `benzene.out`.
+To use the scripts, we first run MOPAC2016 using the input file `benzene.mop` to get `benzene.out`.

-To compute the absorption spectrum, use:
+To compute the absorption spectrum, we then use:

 ```
 python absorption.py -i examples/benzene